chadcampbell/document-manager/src/README.md

 In the UI, there are several technical improvements that could be made.
 Those improvements are detailed below.

+#### Add UI Virtualization
+The current implementation shows all documents on the disk.
+If this list grows, it may negatively impact the performance of the UI.
+For that reason, infinite scrolling or paging of documents should be considered.

+UI virtualization is a technique that only renders content that is visible to a user.

 #### Refactor Toast Elements in a Vue Component
 Vue Components are designed to let you encapsulate reusable code.
 They're a way to create building blocks in an app.